Where is the Internet?

 Billions of people around the world use the Internet every day, but it’s likely few outside of the IT industry could give a definitive answer to the question, “Where is the Internet?”
-It’s a query that many may never even enter the consideration of most Internet users, beyond vague notions of “cyberspace” or memories of AOL floppies from the ’90s.
+It’s a query that many may never even enter the consideration of most Internet users, beyond researching a hosting provider or vague notions of “cyberspace” or memories of AOL floppies from the ’90s.

 Yet despite its ephemeral nature, the Internet does indeed have a physical home—one that encircles the globe.
 Spread across almost 75 million interconnected servers, the network we now call the Internet connects more than five billion (with some estimates hovering closer to ten billion) computers, smartphones, and other devices.
 That’s a far cry from its ancestor, the ARPANET project of the 1960s, which began as a 2.4 kbps connection between two enormous university computers.